 - Becoming overly emotional or angry if someone brings up their drinking.

-- Acting in ways while they drink that are not common to their personality, and subsequently feeling ashamed about their actions.
+- Acting in ways while they drink that is not common to their personality, and subsequently feeling ashamed about their actions.

 - Noticing that a person has an inability to stop or moderate their drinking after they’ve had one drink.